Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 1. The date and time subtest;

-2. The location subtest, used to identify locale;
+2. The location subtest, used to select your point of data collection from a list (e.g. select a school name from a filtered list of schools);

-3. The student id subtest, used to create a unique data point record; and
+3. The student id subtest, used to create a unique, anonymous data identifier; and

 4. The consent subtest.

 Additional subtests will be made up of “survey” or “grid” pages, the page formats most often chosen for the various EGRA/EGMA assessments and surveys.
-Subtests will appear in the sequence in which they were added.
+Subtests will appear in the order in which they were added.
 To reorder your subtests, simply click on the left-hand icon of three gray bars to drag pages/subtests into a different order: